intrahealth/madx-hiv/synthea/README.md

-# Simple HIV Synthea Module
+# Simple HIV Synthea module

 This is a simple and experimental module for generating persons with HIV for the [synthea](https://github.com/synthetichealth/synthea) fake data generator.
 It is very naive and is not ready for merging into Synthea.